JamesLiu12/hku-portal/README.md

 ## License

-This project is for HKU internal use.
+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.